Political positions of Kamala Harris: Venezuela

 In early 2019, the Venezuelan presidential crisis erupted between factions supporting incumbent Nicolás Maduro and challenger Juan Guaidó.
 The opposition-majority National Assembly declared Maduro a "usurper" and announced its intention to proceed with Guaidó as the acting president under Article 233 of the Venezuelan Constitution, while the Supreme Tribunal of Justice declared the National Assembly "unconstitutional."
 Protests erupted and international condemnation of Maduro followed, with about 60 countries recognizing Guaidó as acting president.
 Recognition of the Maduro government fell along traditional geopolitical lines, with the governments of China, Cuba, Iran, North Korea, Russia, and Turkey supporting him.
 Guaidó promised to allow U.S. oil companies to increase their activity in Venezuela.
 His U.S. supporters, such as Senator Marco Rubio, said that Guaidó would create jobs refining heavy crude for American workers.

 In response, Harris condemned Maduro as a repressive and corrupt dictator, calling on the Venezuelan military not to exercise use of force against civilians.
 She committed to extending temporary protected status to Venezuelans living in the U.S. to prevent their deportation.
 She did not support military action by U.S. forces, criticizing John Bolton's suggestion to adopt a more hawkish position, instead advocating additional aid to humanitarian organizations working in Venezuela.

+After the US launched a massive attack on Venezuela and the arrest and kidnapping of Venezuelan President Nicolas Maduro and his wife on January 3, 2026, She warned of the consequences of Washington's actions in Venezuela.
+Harris wrote in a message on the social network "X": This action could lead to chaos that American families will pay for.
+Trump's actions in Venezuela do not make America safer, stronger, or more cost-effective.
+She continued by emphasizing that the kidnapping of Venezuelan President Nicolas Maduro was illegal and irrational, and stated: Donald Trump's actions are for oil, not democracy or the fight against drugs.
+America needs a leader who prioritizes the interests of its people, not fruitless military adventures.